 Filing a malpractice claim against a physician is scary, but it is your only way to protect yourself and ensure that other patients are not harmed in the future due to the same mistakes.
 You should also not be responsible for paying the medical bills, taking time off work, and enduring pain and suffering caused by a physician who failed to follow standard procedure.

 After your misdiagnosis, you should contact an attorney who will serve as your advocate.
 Contact Berkowitz and Hanna LLC today to schedule a no-obligation case evaluation.
-Call 866-479-7909 or contact us online to get started.
+Contact us online to get started.